About Apache Cassandra

 Cassandra uses Bloom filters to determine whether an SSTable has data for a particular row.

 Data caching topics.

 Steps for configuring compaction.
 The compaction process merges keys, combines columns, evicts tombstones, consolidates SSTables, and creates a new index in the merged SSTable.

 Compression maximizes the storage capacity of Cassandra nodes by reducing the volume of data on disk and disk I/O, particularly for read-dominated workloads.

 Tuning Java resources

-Tuning Java resources can help correct performance degradation or high memory consumption.
+Tuning the Java Virtual Machine (JVM) can improve performance or reduce high memory consumption.